-This topic might be my most infamous topic However, there is no greater disappointment than getting a soggy rice when you aim to impress your family and friends with your rice recipe.
+This topic might be my most infamous topic However, there is no greater disappointment than getting a bowl of soggy rice when you aim to impress your family and friends with your rice recipe.

-Except you are doing rice rissoto and some other dishes, there is need for you to be able to first identify different kinds of rice, their structures and their absorption rates.
+Except you are doing rice rissoto and some other dishes, there is a need for you to be able to first identify different kinds of rice, their structures, and their absorption rates.

 Types Of Rice, their unique characteristics and Their Boiling Techniques